 - Steering wheel bolt to the steering column – 50 Nm

-How much does it cost to replace a VW clock spring/steering angle sensor?
+How much does replacing a VW clock spring/steering angle sensor cost?

 How do I know my VW clock spring is bad?